yash1744/fetch-de-submission/readme.md

 4. **Check test results**:
    - After running the tests, pytest will display the test results, including passed, failed, and skipped tests.

-5. **Running tests with Docker** :
-   - If you're running the tests within a Docker container, you can execute pytest within the container.
-     ```sh
-     docker exec -it consumer-service pytest
-     ```

-   - This will execute the tests inside the running container.

 ## Data Flow
 - **Message Consumption**: A Kafka consumer reads user login events from the input topic.
-- **Message Validation and Processing**: Each message is validated by `MessageValidator`, PII are masked and  enriched with additional metadata like the processing timestamp and latency.
+- **Message Validation and Processing**: Each message is validated by `MessageValidator`, PII like device_id and ip are masked and enriched with additional metadata like the processing timestamp and latency.
 - **Error Handling**: If errors occur during message processing or enrichment, the error handler routes the message to the DLQ, ensuring failed messages don’t block the pipeline.
 - **Output Publishing**: Valid messages are published to the output topic, `processed-user-login`and invalid messages are published to the output topic, `user-login-dlq`, using a Kafka producer.
 Offsets are committed only after successful message processing.